BirdLifeInternational/track2kba/cran-comments.md

 # Patch change
-To remove maptools/rgdal/rgeos dependencies.
+Fixing duplicated ORCID.
 In this version I have:

-* fixed CRAN NOTE regarding slow example time (0.4s locally)
-* Remove maptools/rgdal/rgeos dependencies
+* fixed an author's ORCID in DESCRIPTIOn

-# Version 1.1.1
+# Version 1.1.2

 ## Test environments
 * Windows (on local and GitHub Actions), R release
 * Ubuntu 20.04 (on GitHub Actions), R release
 * Ubuntu 20.04 (on GitHub Actions), devel
 * macOS (on GitHub Actions), R release
-* debian (on rhub), R release

 ## R CMD check results